 The first order of business was to remember what my previous profile was as I wondered if I could use my old character.
 After the usual password reset rigmarole I managed to re-access the old profile and it turned out my old character was well and truly gone.
 I’m unsure whether this was due to the console shift or just passage of time but either way the end result was the need for a new character.

-The controls are a little different to the main games, nothing to onerous to learn but a little odd when you’re used to certain buttons carrying out certain actions.
-I’m also having to get used to the inventory system, usually you have a weight limit which if you go over it you can’t run and what not, there’s no real limitations but in ESO you have set number of slot in your inventory (which can be expanded), this has meant I’ve had to unlearn some deeply ingrained hoarding tendencies and not just grab everything I see.
+The controls are a little different to the main games, nothing too onerous to learn but a little odd when you’re used to certain buttons carrying out certain actions.
+I’m also having to get used to the inventory system, usually you have a weight limit which if you go over it you can’t run and whatnot, there are no real limitations but in ESO you have set number of slot in your inventory (which can be expanded), this has meant I’ve had to unlearn some deeply ingrained hoarding tendencies and not just grab everything I see.

 Getting through the introductory segment puts you on the map proper and while I haven’t found it to be quite as intimidating as previous games it’s still pretty big.
 I also assume that there’s more than one given that this isn’t the same starting point as it was 3 years ago.
 Lots of exploring to be done though which is always a big part of any Elder Scrolls game, I’ve always been a big fan of sometimes taking the time to wander around aimlessly and see what I stumble upon.